Department Website

 Course Numbering System

-Courses numbered in the 100-range are applied language courses in which students practice language in specific contexts, including translation, creative writing, and the study of language for professional settings, while they reinforce and deepen their linguistic proficiency.
-The 100-level also includes courses in experiential learning, including internships.
+- Courses numbered in the 100 range are applied language courses in which students practice language in specific contexts, including translation, creative writing, and the study of language for professional settings,.

-Courses numbered in the 200-range are the foundation courses for the major, including Key Works, Key Words, and courses in Cultural History.
+- Courses numbered in the 200 range are the foundational courses for the major.
 They are taught in Spanish, English, or Portuguese depending on the semester and course.

-Courses numbered in the 300-range combine the acquisition of critical and methodological skills with a writing-intensive component, offering students the opportunity to expand their knowledge of the field as they develop greater proficiency in writing.
+- Courses numbered in the 300 range combine the acquisition of critical and methodological skills with a writing-intensive component.
 These courses are taught only in Spanish or Portuguese.

 Sample Plan of Study